IvoVellekoop/openwfs/README.md

 # OpenWFS

+Python 3.10 or higher is required to run this toolbox.

 This repository holds Python code for conducting or simulating a wide range of wavefront shaping experiments in a Python environment and in the MicroManager [^1] environment.